AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 14.43 Remarks from Amb.
 Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA);

-14.48 Presentation by the 4 successful organisations;
+14.48 Presentation by the 4 successful organisations and Q&A:

+* MS-Training Centre for Development Cooperation
+* Dear South Africa
+* Mzalendo Trust
+* SIVIO Institute

 15:28 Concluding remarks from moderator & next steps.